The Psychiatry Consortium

 A – We aim to reply within one month of the call deadline to inform you whether your application has been deemed in or out of scope.

-A – The total eligible funding can be up to £1,000,000, depending on the specific requirements of each project.
+A – The total eligible funding can be between £150,000 to £1,000,000, depending on the specific requirements of each project, and the number of funding partners.

 The Psychiatry Consortium will cover 100% of eligible direct research costs associated with the project, including, for example, research funding for assay development, screening and medicinal/biopharmaceutical chemistry resources required to develop novel chemistry against the target, and salary support for the applicant themselves or for research staff as appropriate.
 This applies for both applications from academic institutions and SMEs.